hstarmans/freecad_hexastorm/README.md

 A problem I encountered while designing the laser scanner is that I could not see the laser rays.
 Does the laser hit the center of the prism?
 Does it hit the photodiode?
 This modules solves this problem by visualizing several important properties.
-It relies on a specific design as it looks for certian object within this design.
+It relies on a specific design as it looks for certain objects within this design.
-For instance, it looks for an object called prism and tries to determine its center and orientation.
+For instance, it looks for an object called prism001 and tries to determine its center and orientation.
 Hereafter, it constructs an analogous model in Pyoptools.
 The following commands are supported.